 Module Federation 2.0 provides some additional out-of-the-box features based on Module Federation, such as dynamic TS type hints, Chrome devtools, Runtime plugins, preloading, making Module Federation more suitable for micro-frontend architecture supporting large-scale Web applications.
 Module Federation v2.0 is implemented based on v1.5.

-Please refer to the Module Federation v2.0 official documentation for specific usage details.
+Please refer to the Module Federation v2.0 official documentation for detailed usage.

 This is the version built into Rspack.
 In addition to supporting Module Federation v1.0's capabilities such as module export, module loading, and dependency sharing, it also adds runtime plugin functionality, allowing users to extend the behavior and functionality of module federation.